YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

 The ``definitions.json`` file allows your mojit to store and access configurations as well.
 The key-value pairs in ``definitions.json`` has nothing to do with the mojit definition.

 For instance, suppose you want to store the possible feed URLs for YouTube videos.
-In a ``youtubeMojit``, you may want to display different streams of videos for Mojito or YUI.
+In the ``Youtube`` mojit, you may want to display different streams of videos for Mojito or YUI.
 You could have a default or specify one in the config object of the ``youtube`` mojit instance, but a better solution may be to have configurations defined in your ``definitions.json``.

-In the ``definitions.json`` of the ``youtubeMojit`` below has a series of possible feeds.
+In the ``definitions.json`` of the ``Youtube`` mojit below has a series of possible feeds.

 .. code-block:: javascript